SMAC-Group/course_intro_statistics/slides/chapter4_bronchitis_estimation.md

 # Getting the data

 In this set of slides, we will replicate the analysis of `bronchitis` dataset presented in the lecture slides.
-As always, our first step is to load the data which is available in the `idar` R package.
+As always, our first step is to load the data which is available in the `idarps` R package.
 Assuming that this package is installed (if not, please refer to Section 1 of Chapter 1), we can load the data as follows:

 ```r
 library(idarps)